 Poster Presentations and Academic Presentations

-*Poster Printing: posters should be printed well in advance of the showcase and students who want to print on campus at a discounted rate must get it to the Social Science department by 4/23 (Tuesday before the Showcase).
+*Poster Printing: posters should be printed well in advance of the showcase and students who want to print on campus at a discounted rate must bring their poster to the Social Science department by the Tuesday before the Showcase of Excellence.
 There are other options for printing at Megaprint at the student’s expense.
 Please upload posters here: Poster Upload Site.

 A poster presentation is the medium through which one can show their research in an organized manner to a wide range of people while having opportunities to share findings, network with potential employers, and receive feedback.
 A poster presentation involves many people: both the people giving their presentation and those who make up the audience.
 At a conference, there are many posters to look through in a short time, so not everyone will be able to talk to presenters or even look at each poster.
 Having a structured yet visually striking poster will be effective at grabbing the audience’s attention.

 Expectations vary in different fields and disciplines and while a specific written speech is not always necessary the presenter should clearly demonstrate knowledge of the poster.

 - Keep text at a minimum and use lots of visuals (charts, graphs, photos, etc.)

 - A good general measure (not necessarily for every project): 2/3 visuals, 1/3 text and having blank spaces to keep the display from looking too busy

 - Have a font that is large enough to be read from about six feet away and is legible